Humanities and Arts

 Josh earned an MFA in art and technology studies at the School of the Art Institute of Chicago, focusing on video performance, sound art, interactive multimedia, and installation art.
 Along the way he learned a lot about electronics and programming, along with contemporary conceptual art practices.

 Armed with all of this knowledge and experience, he launched his career as a practicing artist and academic.
-In 2005, Josh joined the faculty of WPI as one of the first hires in the Interactive Media and Game Development program and as the first studio art professor in WPI's history!
+In 2005, Josh joined the faculty of WPI as one of the first hires in the Interactive Media & Game Development program and as the first studio art professor in WPI's history!
 He has greatly enjoyed helping the IMGD program grow and mature into the successful program it is now.
 Josh teaches courses in digital imaging and computer art, animation, artistic game development, interactive media, and electronic arts.

 Josh has advised a number of successful MQP projects that explore experimental topics in video game design, as well as a series of IQP projects in interactive pubic art, several of which have been featured at the Boston Museum of Science.
 Josh's current research and advising interests include: video games for musicians, interactive museum exhibits, video and sound installations, time-lapse video, wearable electronics, kinetic art, electronic music production, experimental music and video instruments and performance interfaces, and generative art.

 - Interactive Media